-Here are a few of the most popular customer data platform use cases publishing companies implement with BlueConic today to unlock revenue and accelerate their business growth.
+Now, we’ve listed some of the most popular CDP use cases publishing companies can implement with BlueConic today to unlock revenue and accelerate their business growth.

 CDP use case #1: Distinguish subscribers from non-subscribers, then configure a dynamic content metering strategy to convert casual readers.

 Publishers with subscription-based revenue models aim to turn casual readers into paying subscribers.
 But they can only do so by knowing which ‘category’ each individual falls into.

 Companies like Sound Publishing and National Review use BlueConic’s content meter listeners — functionality that helps them collect data about site visitors based on their engagement with paywalled pages — to distinguish the two groups and serve the most applicable messaging to both.